AmaanShaikh04/EXE-Obfuscation-Detection/readme.md

    pip install pefile
     ```

-4. Place your `.exe` files in the folder named `EXE Files to Check`, located in the same directory as the script.
+4. Create a folder named `EXE Files to Check` in the same directory as the script and place your `.exe` files in it

 ## Usage